By Kellie Lindsay, Plastic Free Places Program Manager

 Disposable/ Takeaway Options

 Some businesses assume that plastic containers are the only choice due to hot liquid or the need for containers to be freezable.
-In fact there are many suitable home compostable products available that are leak-proof, freezer-proof and microwavable, that will keep food hot, and that look great.
-Products made from Biocane (bagasse) are a good example of this, and are also sustainably produced.
+In fact there are many suitable compostable products available that are leak-proof, freezer-proof and microwavable, that will keep food hot, and that look great.
+Products made from sugarcane (bagasse) are a good example of this.
 PLA products are also available, though note that PLA is not suitable for hot food.
 Be wary of products labelled only as biodegradable, ensure they are also certified 100% compostable.
 For food that is not wet, unlined cardboard is also an option.
-Try to source sustainably if possible.
+Source sustainably by looking for FSC certified products.

 6. FOODWARE (CUTLERY, CUPS, PLATES ETC.)